leoyu037/docker_tutorial/README.md

   > cd ../postgres
   > docker-compose up -d
   > cd ../toy-celery
-  > docker-compose logs -t 50 -f
+  > docker-compose logs --tail 50 -f

-  # -t, --tail: show the last N lines of logs
+  # --tail: show the last N lines of logs

   # We should begin to see the reindexer tasks complete successfully
   # ...